OmarDavilaP/webpack_starter/README.md

 # webpack_starter

-I have created this webpack configuration to start an interna project using React, Babel and Uglify, I know there is a bounch of help out there in internet and also exist a very supported tool called create-react-app but this starter is just for learning.
+I have created this webpack configuration to start an internal project using React, Babel and Uglify, I know there is a bounch of help out there in internet and also exist a very supported tool called create-react-app but this starter is just for learning.

 please feel free to send me constructive feedback, I will really appreciate it.